esteemayo/ecommerce-store-api/README.md

 ## Email Notification

 This application uses Nodemailer for email notifications.
 The application sends emails to users when they request to reset their passwords.

+## Password Security

+This application uses BcryptJS for password security.
+Passwords are hashed and stored securely in the database.